-Mark is the Managing Director of Math Venture Partners - www.mathventurepartners.com - an early to mid-stage technology venture capital fund and an Adjunct Lecturer of Entrepreneurship and Innovation at Kellogg.
+Mark is the Managing Director of Math Venture Partners - www.mathventurepartners.com - an early to mid-stage technology venture capital fund and an Adjunct Lecturer of Marketing at Northwestern’s Kellogg School of Management.
+Mark teaches two courses integral to the Entrepreneurship Pathway: Launching and Leading Startups and Entrepreneurship: Building Innovation, Teams, and Cultures.

-Achler is a frequent speaker, resource and ardent champion for the entrepreneurial community; where he is a mentor for TechStars and the Chicago High Tech Academy.
-He thinks he has had a fun and eclectic career and his wife thinks he can't hold a job - all a matter of perspective.
+Achler is a frequent speaker, resource and ardent champion for the entrepreneurial community; where he is a mentor for TechStars and several other entrepreneurial organizations.
+He thinks he has had a fun and eclectic career and his wife thinks he can’t hold a job - all a matter of perspective.

 **This course was formerly known as MORS 952-A/MORS 952-B**